Battlecruiser 3000AD

 Battlecruiser 3000AD is a space trading and combat simulator video game developed by 3000 AD.
 It was designed by 3000 AD president and lead developer Derek Smart as the studio's first project.

 Announced in 1992, the game underwent a lengthy and troubled development history.
 It was first released against Smart's wishes in 1996 by publisher Take-Two Interactive for MS-DOS and Windows and negatively received for its incomplete nature.
 A patched version was later released for Windows by publisher Interplay Entertainment in 1998.
-Smart designed and self-published a sequel entitled Millenium, which was released in 2001, and an updated version was released by publisher DreamCatcher Interactive in 2003.
+Smart designed and self-published a sequel entitled Millennium, which was released in 2001, and an updated version was released by publisher DreamCatcher Interactive in 2003.
+A compilation pack entitled Battlecruiser Generations, including both versions of 3000AD and Millennium, was released in 2021 on Steam.

 Story

-The game takes place in the year 3000 AD, centuries after mankind has developed advanced spacecraft, and discovered new worlds and intelligent life-forms within and beyond the Solar system.
+The game takes place in the year 3000 AD, centuries after mankind has developed advanced spacecraft, and discovered new worlds and intelligent life-forms within and beyond the Solar System.
 However, space travel is described as restricted to military personnel and scientists despite its conveniences.
 The story goes on to describe an interplanetary war, started in 2041AD, with Earth involved.
 In 2044AD, Galactic Command (GALCOM) is formed to maintain law and order amongst planets.
 The Gammulan race opposes the alliance and war is waged between GALCOM and Gammulans.

 The player takes the role of a recruit assigned to defend the GALCOM consortium of planets against Gammulans.
 The events of the game begin with GALCOM diplomatic craft developing a navigational malfunction and straying into Gammulan territory.
 GALCOM supreme commander Stranix reports a Sphinx class battlecruiser intentionally destroyed by a Gammulan orbital defence system, with no survivors; meanwhile, a team of Renegade class interceptors ambushes a Gammulan starfighter in GALCOM space.